PicoPlanetDev/Target-Analysis/README.md

 ![Excel Spreadsheet](https://github.com/PicoPlanetDev/Target-Analysis/blob/main/help/accuracy-vs-hand-scored.png?raw=true)

 ## Installation
+**Bundled installation (reccomended)**
+1. Download the *TargetAnalysis.zip* file on [this page](https://github.com/PicoPlanetDev/Target-Analysis/releases) and extract it to a memorable location.
+2. Open the TargetAnalysis folder and double click to run **gui.exe**

+**Source installation**
+1. On [this page](https://github.com/PicoPlanetDev/Target-Analysis), click the download code button <kbd>⇩ Code ▼</kbd> and select *Download Zip*
+2. Save the Zip file to a memorable location and extract it.
+3. Open the Target-Analysis-main folder (depending on your system, you might have to open it twice), then
-1. Double click to run ```install_dependencies.bat```
+3. Double click to run ```install_dependencies.bat```
-2. Double click to run ```gui.pyw``` to run the analysis software.
+4. Double click to run ```gui.pyw``` to run the analysis software.

+**Testing**

-3. The images folder includes two scanned targets to test functionality.
+The images folder includes two scanned targets to test functionality.
 Run the software (see the Usage section) and click Show Output, ensuring that a score of 94-4X is displayed.

 ## Documentation
 ### Information